mahvash-siavashpour/IoT/03. MQTT-HTTP-Based/01. ScenarioImplementation/README.md

 ## Files Description

 ### http-server: <br>
-In this folder, an http server is written using flask.<br><br>
+> In this folder, an http server is written using flask.<br>

+#### a. requirements.txt:
-<b>a. requirements.txt:</b> The implementation requirements are specified in this file. <br>
+ The implementation requirements are specified in this file.
+#### b.
+JWT.txt:
-<b>b.
-JWT.txt:</b> tokens obtained during the execution of this section.<br>
+ tokens obtained during the execution of this section.
+#### c.
+Dbmodel.py:
-<b>c.
-Dbmodel.py:</b> This file contains schemas related to DB.
+ This file contains schemas related to DB.
+#### d.
+App.py
-<b>d.
-App.py </b> is the main file of the program that starts working with our server on local host:5000.<br>
+ is the main file of the program that starts working with our server on local host:5000.
-<b>e.
+#### e.
 Offices.
+DB
-DB </b>is the primary database file of the program, in which an admin and a local server are defined by default.
+is the primary database file of the program, in which an admin and a local server are defined by default.
 If you don't want to use this database, you can create a db with the two commands flask db_create and flask db_seed and do the initial settings of local server and admin.
 ### Local-server: <br>
-In this folder, the code and requirements related to the local server are available<br><br>
+> In this folder, the code and requirements related to the local server are available

+#### a.
+Local server.py:
-<b>a.
-Local server.py: </b>All the information needed to connect to the http server and hiveMQ Cloud broker is available in hard-code form, and just running this file is enough.<br>
+All the information needed to connect to the http server and hiveMQ Cloud broker is available in hard-code form, and just running this file is enough.
-<b>b.
-Requiements.txt</b>
+#### b.
+Requiements.txt

 ## Deployment Instructions
 ```